Fuji-PG/Fuji-PG/README.md

 Here are some ideas to get you started:

 - 🌍 I'm based in Bangkok , Thailand
-- 🖥️  See my portfolio at [My Port](http://www.fujipp.com)
-- 💬 I'm currently learning All Code :)

 - 📫 You can contact me at fujipp.official@gmail.com

-Software Developer
+Student : Kmutt
 ------------------
-I've been learning React.js for 6 years
+I've been learning 4 years

 ### Skills